LaShauntea Moore

-LaShauntea Moore (born July 31, 1983) is an American track and field sprinter who specializes in the 100- and 200-meter dash.
+LaShauntea Moore (born July 31, 1983) is a retired American track and field sprinter who specialized in the 100- and 200-meter dash.
 She represented the United States at the 2004 Summer Olympics, reaching the 200 m semi-finals.
 She was also the NCAA outdoor champion in the event that year.

 Moore reached the 200 m final at the 2007 World Championships in Athletics and won a bronze medal in the event at the 2007 IAAF World Athletics Final.
 Her personal bests include 10.97 seconds over 100 m and 22.46 seconds in the 200 m.

 Career

 Early life

 Born and raised in Akron, Ohio, Moore attended Archbishop Hoban High School and took part at her first global athletics competition at the age of 15, winning the 200 m gold ahead of Melaine Walker and taking fourth in the 100 m at the 1999 IAAF World Youth Championships.

 She began attending Barton County Community College and formed a strong women's track pairing with Veronica Campbell.
 Moore was runner-up in both the sprints at the USATF Junior Olympic National Championships in 2001, finishing behind Angel Perkins in two occasions.
 At the junior college outdoor championships she was third in the 100 m and runner-up in the 200 m in both 2002 and 2003.
 She moved to the University of Arkansas in 2003 along with her Barton teammate Veronica Campbell.